-There are millions of pool owners all over the United States, with countless homeowners enjoying the unique luxuries and comforts of having their private pools right there in the backyard.
+There are millions of pool owners all over the United States, with countless homeowners enjoying the unique luxuries and comforts of having their private pools in the backyard.
 This is particularly common in the warmest and sunniest states, like Florida, Nevada, California, and New Mexico, but pools can be enjoyed almost anywhere in the US.

 5 Top Pool Safety Tips for Families

 Drowning deaths are surprisingly common across the US.
-Many which are children who drown in their family pools or while visiting the pools of their friends.
+Many are children who drown in their family pools or while visiting the pools of their friends.
 This often happens during the summer or around significant special events like the 4th of July, and it’s easy for kids or even adults to encounter difficulties in a pool if they don’t have strong swimming skills.

 This is why it’s essential to be a safe and responsible pool owner.
-We need to do what we can to keep our pool the safest place possible.
+We must do what we can to keep our pool the safest place possible.
 Ensure that everyone who uses it knows the importance of following the rules to avoid unwanted accidents or injuries.
 These Pool Safety Tips for Families offer some assistance to help you understand and adhere to proper pool safety rules.

 Always Supervise Children or Weak Swimmers

 As stated in the introduction, drowning in pools is a massive cause of death among young children in the United States.
 It only takes a second for these kinds of dangerous incidents to arise.
-So it is important to never leave your kids unattended in the pool, not even for a minute.
+So it is essential to never leave your kids unattended in the pool, not even for a minute.
 Always make sure that someone is watching over them to help out if anything goes wrong.

 Get the Appropriate Pool Safety Equipment

-It’s important, therefore, to invest in all the right equipment and maintenance services to keep your pool and its surroundings in top condition.
+It’s essential, therefore, to invest in all the right equipment and maintenance services to keep your pool and its surroundings in top condition.
 For example, a good fence around the pool will give people something to hold onto as they walk around.
 A pool alarm can help alert you if anyone enters the pool area without permission.
 This is a legal requirement in some states, so check your local laws to find out more.

 Take CPR Classes